Reflecting on the life and music of Brazil’s Gal Costa

 Days later, it was announced that Gal Costa has added extra shows in Lisbon, due to popular demand.
 Back home, she has a series of sold-out concerts with Gilberto Gil and Nando Reis to round out the rest of 2017.
 In fact, it was her busiest year of touring in the past half-decade.

 And it’s somewhat surprising that Caetano Veloso isn’t part of the stage bill, if only because Gal’s first album was recorded and released with him in 1967.
 One of the first steps taken as part of her 50th year as Brazil’s musical diva.

 The memory?
-I recall listening to Gal Costa singing on a cassette tape I had made and thinking “I can’t believe that I’m going to be able to play this song on the radio and share Gal’s beautiful voice with others!”
+I recall listening to Gal Costa singing on a cassette tape I had made and thinking “I can’t believe that I’m going to play this song on the radio and share it with others, for the first time.”

-Back then, Gal Costa was already solidly entrenched as a superstar in Brasil.
+Back then, Gal Costa was already solidly entrenched as a superstar in Brazil.
 But that was 1992 BTI (Before The Internet) and she was just beginning to become known here in the USA.

 A few short years later, Costa reinvented herself to become a mainstream pop star.
-Gal Costa became internationally synonymous with ‘Brazil’: the living, musical image of her country, occupying a space that following generations of iconic singers including Marisa Monte, Ivete Sangalo and Anitta could only hope to equal, but never surpass.
+Gal Costa became internationally synonymous with ‘Brazil’.
+Her smile, her voice, and her presence were the living, musical images of her country.

 My recommendation?
 Enjoy The Sounds of Brazil on the radio and our streaming station and affiliates whenever you want to.